 |Cons||Contains only one bacterial strain.||Higher price than other options, the high-potency product should be given with veterinary supervision.|

-There are many pet probiotic supplements on the market.
+There are hundreds of pet probiotic supplements on the market today.
 They may be fine, but without the support of clinical trials and quality assurance, you don’t know what you’re getting.
-Here are two of the best products for dogs I use and recommend to my clients:
+Here are two of the best probiotics for dogs specifically that I use and recommend to my clients:

 This is the product I recommend most often for my patients.
 It’s readily available, affordable, easy to administer, contains a moderate number of multiple bacterial species, and includes prebiotics.